-5 Amazing Seneca Lake Wineries To Visit If You Love Dry Red Wine
+These Are Some of the Best Seneca Lake Wineries to Visit in 2024 If You Love Red Wine

-Despite the fact that the Finger Lakes is gaining renown for being a top wine region to visit, there still seems to be a misconception that you cannot find great red wine here.
+Despite the fact that Seneca Lake is gaining renown for being a top wine region to visit, there still seems to be a misconception that you cannot find great red wine here.
 Comments like “oh, but they only make Riesling,” or “it’s too bad they don’t produce dry wine,” seem to be fairly common despite the fact that dozens of wineries have a focus on drier styles and produce amazing reds.

 If you’re heading into the Finger Lakes, and are a lover of dry red wines, I suggest challenging yourself to doing a red wine-only tour on Seneca Lake.
 It’s a fun new way to explore the lakes.

 Not sure where to go?
-Here are five wineries that are producing delicious reds on the West side of Seneca Lake.
+Here are several wineries that are producing delicious reds around Seneca Lake.
 If you’re considering visiting the Finger Lakes region, Rochester International Airport is the closest to the Eastside, Hancock International Airport in Syracuse is closest to the West.
 Take a look at current flight deals here and some recommended wine country hotels here.

 Best Seneca Lake Wineries